Interplay between intraspecific suppression and environment in shaping biodiversity: Results

-With the precise expressions of abundance distributions, we obtain the boundaries more thoroughly than before~\cite{GCRM_Niche}.
-Without intraspecific suppression, $S^*/M^*$ lies between $0$ and $1/2$, and the CEP holds.
-With intraspecific suppression, however, the lower and the upper bounds increase by $\gamma^{-1}h\nu$, which is positive.
-Thus, it is possible for $S^*/M^*$ to surpass the CEP bound for strong intraspecific suppression, and indeed it occurs as shown in Fig~\ref{fig:NumberRatio}(a).
+Without intraspecific suppression ($h=0$), $S^*/M^*$ lies between $0$ and $1/2$, as suggested in the previous study~\cite{GCRM_Niche}.
+However, both the upper and lower bounds increase by $\gamma^{-1}h \langle\nu\rangle$ with intraspecific suppression ($h>0$), which is always positive.
+Consequently, it is possible for the bounds of $S^*/M^*$ to surpass unity with $h$, leading to $S^*/M^*>1$, as observed in Fig.~\ref{fig:NumberRatio}(a).